Logo Futurismo

 Álvaro RP | The town of Maia in the background

-Located on the north shore of São Miguel Island, Maia is part of Ribeira Grande county.
+Located on the north shore of São Miguel Island, Maia is part of the Ribeira Grande county.
 Nested right on the coast, with the ocean breeze constantly flowing through its streets, Maia and its 2,000 inhabitants enjoy a tranquil life.
 The town’s name comes from the founder, Inês da Maia, who developed it in the 15th century.

 Maia is one of the oldest municipalities in Ribeira Grande County.
-The municipality includes Gorreana tea plantations, the oldest in Europe.
+The municipality includes Gorreana Tea Plantations, the oldest in Europe.
 Their tea is unique and tasty.
 A visit to the factory is a must if you want to know more about this remarkable process.

-→ Related articles: Maia | Gorreana Tea Plantation
+→ Related articles: Ribeira Grande | Maia | Gorreana Tea Plantation

 See the Gorreana Tea Plantations